 Understanding the current state of opioid use and prescribing behavior within Duke’s Health System is fundamental to designing appropriate interventions.
 Built on electronic health records, Duke's data warehouse contains rich information about opioid prescriptions, opioid-related encounters and events, the context surrounding opioid use, and patient outcomes.
-Through this project, clinical data will be curated and organized into meaningful and informative reports, models, and facts to construct a useful data model that answers questions regarding opioid management at Duke.
-These data will be used to support several projects within the Opioid Collaboratory.
+Through this project, clinical data is curated and organized into meaningful and informative reports, models, and facts to construct a useful data model that answers questions regarding opioid management at Duke.
+These data are used to support several projects within the Opioid Collaboratory.

 Opioids are the mainstay of pain management during active cancer treatment.
 However, the extent to which cancer survivors continue to use opioids beyond active treatment is not well understood.
-Using unique data from the NC Cancer Registry linked with Medicare, Medicaid, and private insurance claims, we will:
+Using unique data from the NC Cancer Registry linked with Medicare, Medicaid, and private insurance claims, we are quantifying and identifying:

-- Quantify and identify predictors of long-term opioid use in the 5 years following diagnosis with stage I-III cancer
+- Predictors of long-term opioid use in the 5 years following diagnosis with stage I-III cancer

-- Quantify and identify predictors of potentially high-risk co-prescribing of opioids with other drugs (e.g., benzodiazepines) after stage I-III cancer diagnosis
+- Predictors of potentially high-risk co-prescribing of opioids with other drugs (e.g., benzodiazepines) after stage I-III cancer diagnosis

 Linking Homelessness Data to Death Data for Overdose Research, Surveillance, and Action in North Carolina